People in Saudi Arabia are friendly, welcoming, and very steeped in their culture. This guide serves as an overview of what to expect there.

 It is illegal as a Saudi citizen to renounce Islam or convert to any other religion.
 Among expats you will find a range of communities of faith, including Buddhist, Hindu, Jewish, Sikh, and Christian.
 That said, the majority of expats are Muslim.
 As an expat, you are legally allowed to be whatever religion (or lack thereof) you like, however you are not legally allowed to publicly practice or evangelize anything except Islam.
 A study conducted in 2010 found that 93% of people living in the Kingdom were Muslim; less than 5% were Christians.
 The rest of the population included Buddhists, Hindus, practicers of folk religion, and people who practiced other or no faiths.

 Saudi Arabia modernized at breakneck speed within the last fifty years, leading to a life expectancy of 75 and an infant mortality rate (12 deaths per 1,000 live births) that is on par with many developed countries.
-Literacy rates throughout the Kingdom stand at around 94%, however, unemployment rates are high, at 24% in general, and at 46% for women.
+Literacy rates throughout the Kingdom stand at around 94% and unemployment rates are reasonable if gendered, at 7.4% in general and 20.4% for women.
 The resident population, including expats, comprises more males (57%) than females and skews young.
 In fact, 49% of the population is between the ages of 25 and 54, while 26% is between 0 and 14 years old.

 Common personality traits and stereotypes of people